tommywintersr/apollo-client/README.md

-### GraphQL API with Apollo Client in React.js with simple Auth, Subscriptions/Real-time updates etc
+### GraphQL API with Prisma + Apollo Client in React.js with simple Auth, Subscriptions/Real-time updates etc

 ## How to run